EANorwayService/EA-Groups-CRM/README.md

 ### Access denied DriveApp
 ![Error if access is missing](images/errorWrongMemberlist.png)

 This means that you don't have access to, or that the ID to a file is wrong.
-Check again that the Id for the member list is correct.
+Check again that the Id for the member list is correct and that you have access to all template files.

 ### We're sorry a server error occurred
 ![Error if a file ID is missing](images/errorNoMemberlist.png)